-The Economic Research Division is charged with the responsibility of undertaking macroeconomic research, providing advice and formulating policies designed at ensuring price and financial stability in the economy and promoting general economic growth.
+The Economic Research & Policy Division is charged with the responsibility of undertaking macroeconomic research, providing advice and formulating policies designed at ensuring price and financial stability in the economy and promoting general economic growth.
 To enable the effective and efficient discharge of this responsibility, the Division is sub-divided into the following three specialized areas, which are interdependent.

 - Domestic Statistics & Analysis;